artdgn/movies-notifier/README.md

 ### What is this:
 A tool that:
 1. Checks what new movies are available for download (from Popcorn-API)
-2. Checks their ratings on Rotten Tomatoes (gets there by scraping google search).
+2. Checks their ratings on Rotten Tomatoes (gets there by scraping search results).
 3. Sends a notification email via Mailgun service if there are any good* movies with their details.

 \* good - currently defined as having critics and audience ratings both higher than 80%.